Welcome to our new blog – this page contains everything you need to know about patio cleaning.

 Extra care needs to be taken with certain types of patio, always test a small area first and leave for a week before inspecting it.

 Off the shelf patio cleaners are often overpriced and heavily diluted.
-Other products with a higher concentration of the active ingredients can be used, giving you the flexibility to dilute to your requirements.
+Other products with a higher concentration of active ingredients can be used, giving you the flexibility to dilute to your requirements.

 Don’t want to do this work yourself?